 The Accounting major provides adult students with the opportunity to take accounting courses in the full-length semester format along with accelerated courses in other areas of the major to complete an undergraduate degree in Accounting.
-Those who want to sit for the CPA exam would continue with three additional semester length undergraduate courses and credits toward an MBA to meet the 150 credit hour CPA requirement.
+Those who want to sit for the CPA exam would continue with three additional semester length under-graduate courses (ACCT360, ACCT441, and ACCT432) and graduate courses and credits toward an MBA to meet the 150 credit hour CPA requirement.